Damien Esquerré (Principal investigator)

 Bojana Kuzmicic (Masters student)

 Bojana is doing her Master at the Universidad de Valparaíso in Chile.
-I am co-supervising her thesis with Claudio Quezada, doing phylogeography, species delineation and taxonomy on the extremely cool and complicated Liolaemus gravenhorstii complex.
+I am supervising her thesis, doing phylogeography, species delineation and taxonomy on the extremely cool and complicated Liolaemus gravenhorstii complex.
 Bojana is a Natural Resources Engineer from the Universidad de Chile, interested in wildlife and nature.
 In her spare time she likes to travel, find new species and be with her family and friends.

 |